EachOneChew/Dijkstra-s-Algorithm-FEH/README.md

 * ArrayList<ArrayList<Integer>> representing the shortest paths from unit to target - often only 1 element

-Once everything is done, "clearLabeledBoard" should be called to clear that field of a PathCalculator.
+Once everything is done, "clearFields" should be called to clear all fields of a PathCalculator.
+Alternatively, a new PathCalculator can be created and the current one discarded.

 ## TODO
 * Create basic unit tests